 For the heaviness you don’t know how to put into words.

-Depression doesn’t always look like being unable to get out of bed.
-Sometimes it’s showing up for everyone else while quietly running on empty.
 It’s the numbness, the overwhelm, the lack of motivation.
 The moments when you think, “Why do I feel this way when my life looks fine on paper?”

-Signs and symptoms of depression:
+Signs and Symptoms of Depression in Women:

 • Emotional exhaustion